denis-kisel/js-lara-logger/README.md

 ```

 ## Dependence
-To use debug level need to install package lara-meta
+To use the debug level, you need to install the lara-meta package
 * [lara-meta](https://github.com/denis-kisel/js-lara-meta)